Labs64/laravel-boilerplate/README.md

 ## Run

-To start the PHP built-in server:
+To start the PHP built-in server
 ```
 $ php -S localhost:8080 -t public/
 ```

-Now you can browse the site [http://localhost:8080](http://localhost:8080). 🙌
+Now you can browse the site [http://localhost:8080](http://localhost:8080)  🙌

 ## How to contribute